findworkco/scripts/README.md

 TODO: Document initial `decrypt` if necessary (in Wercker we'll likely need something for that...
 I think we have a `cp` mechanism)
     Maybe put it in the bootstraps (only wercker)
     Both Vagrant and remote should use live data
+TODO: Add test for owner of `/var.../`
+TODO: Add test for owner of `/var.../config`

 TODO: See TODOs
 TODO: Then have a script which creates a YML file or overloads existing config on remote